EIG-Studio/R-TYPE/Docs/gameEngine.md

 ---

+### collisionPowerUp

+The power-up collision system manages interactions between power-up entities and other entities in the game.

+#### Parameters

+- `const Entity& entity`: The power-up entity.
+- `Entity otherEntity`: The other entity involved in the collision.
+- `Registry& registry`: A reference to the game registry.

+#### How it works

+1. Checks if `entity` has the `Damage` component or if `otherEntity` has the `HealthPoint` component.
+If not, returns an empty string.
+2. Checks if `otherEntity` has the `Type` component.
+If so, returns an empty string.
+3. Checks if `otherEntity` is a player entity (`EntityType::Player`).
+If true, returns a string indicating that blue projectiles are enabled for the specific player ID.
+4. If none of the above conditions are met, returns an empty string.

+---

 ### collisionProjectile

 The projectile collision system is responsible for managing interactions between projectiles and other entities in the game.